Therapy dog: Visitation animal

+Education animal

+An education animal assists a qualified education professional in order to help learners reach formally defined education goals.
+These animals contribute to animal-assisted education.

 Legal status

+France

+The terminology used in France refer to visiting dogs (dogs visiting medical facilities or participating in training about bite prevention for children), court assistance dog, social support dog (working in nursing homes), academic success assistance dog (working in schools) and mediator dog (used in animal mediation).
+Animals are usually forbidden by default in public administrations and medical facilities.
+However, facility managers or boards may decide to make exceptions for visiting dogs.
+The dog owner stays responsible of the damages and harm it may cause (public liability).

+In 2025, a parliamentary debate was initiated about the creation of a specific legal framework for animal mediation in France.
+The law project proposed to define animal mediation as "practices aiming to improve people's physical, psychological and social wellbeing through interactions with animals selected and trained for this purpose if necessary.
+It includes all activities with therapeutic, educational, recreational, sport and personal development purposes involving interactions with an animal [...]."

 United States

 In the United States, therapy dogs are defined but not covered or protected under the Federal Housing Act or Americans with Disabilities Act.
 According to the Americans with Disabilities Act, only dogs that are "individually trained to do work or perform tasks for the benefit of an individual with a disability" have legal protection as a service animal.
 Therapy dogs do not have public access rights with exception to the specific places they are visiting and working.
 Typically the dog would be granted rights by individual facilities only.
 Therapy dogs are subjected to several tests to ensure that they are fit for the job.
 These tests look at their ability to block out distractions, comfort level around a variety of people with many different disabilities, and if they are comfortably able to walk through many different terrains.

 While some states define therapy animals and emotional support animals, they are not protected by federal laws, and therefore can be prohibited from businesses, restaurants and many other locations.